Demetrius Wright

 Demetrius Wright (born December 19, 1991) is an American former football safety.
 He played college football for the USC Trojans.

-Early years
+Early life

 Wright graduated in 2010 from Corona High School.
 As a senior defensive back and running back, he recorded 89 tackles with 1 sack, 5 deflections, 1 interception, 1 fumble recovery, and 1 forced fumble on defense.
 He also had 1,059 yards on 72 carries with 8 TDs and 10 receptions for 425 yards with 3 TD on offense.
 He was named a U.S. Army All-American Starter, a Super Prep All-American, Super Prep All-Farwest, Orange County Register Fab 15 first team, Long Beach Press-Telegram Best in the West, Tacoma News Tribune Western 100, and Riverside Press-Enterprise All-Riverside.

 College career

 Wright played in 12 games as a true freshman in 2010 at safety with 30 tackles and played on special teams.
 In 2011, he was a co-starter strong safety, and will compete for a starting role against senior Jawanza Starling.
 Wright was listed as a co-starter with Starling on the official end-of-spring depth chart that was released on April 16, 2012.
 Wright had 86 tackles 4 TFL 5 PD as a senior starter 2013.